Art of Soulmaking for The Incarcerated

 About the Book

 The Art of Soulmaking for the Incarcerated was designed by Nicole Daedone.
 She imagined reframing the prison experience as an opportunity for growth and transformation.
-The Art of Soulmaking for the Incarcerated is the manifestation of that idea and has been used in over 200 facilities across the United States.
-It provides the tools for individuals to find meaning and purpose in their lives, unlocking creativity to enrich their lives, the community around them, and society.
+The Art of Soulmaking for the Incarcerated is the manifestation of that idea and has been used in over 1450 facilities across the United States.
+It provides the tools for individuals to find meaning and purpose in their lives, unlocking creativity to enrich their life, the community around them, and society.

-Anyone living in prison who would like a copy of this book receives one for free.
+Anyone living in prison who would like a copy of this book, receives one for free.
 All proceeds for The Art of Soulmaking for the Incarcerated go to Unconditional Freedom, a 501(c)3 to further support the development of this program.
 You may also sign up to volunteer as a penpal and exchange letters with those in prison studying the material.

 About the Authors